 I recently went back to see Horsham Matters who have provided brilliant local support for many years.
 Horsham Matters runs foodbanks as well as offering Household Budgeting Support https://www.horsham-matters.org.uk

-The team at Citizen’s Advice can help with a range of issues; including calculating benefit entitlement https://www.citizensadvice.org.uk/
+I also paid another visit recently to the team at Citizen’s Advice who can help with a range of issues; including calculating benefit entitlement.
+They have received further funding from HDC to provide more help in the community: https://www.citizensadvice.org.uk/

 A number of the energy companies are providing support and advice to customers regarding their energy bills.
 I would encourage anyone struggling to pay their energy bill to contact their provider directly.